InsertCoinTheater/stream-docs/tickets.md

-# Tickets
+Tickets are the secondary currency of Insert Coin Theater.
+You can check your tickets at any time using **!tickets** in chat.

-Chat Prizes are unlocked using Tickets, which are earned from Lootboxes during streams, which in turn are purchased using [Tokens](tokens.md).
+Chat Prizes are unlocked using Tickets, which are earned from [Lootboxes](tokens.md) during streams, which in turn are purchased using [Tokens](tokens.md).

 Each Lootbox contains Tickets, Tokens, Steam Game Giveaways, or an instant Beanboozled Bean for Tim to eat on-the-spot!